aldryn/aldryn-docs/docs/reference/boilerplates/code-conventions.rst

 Code Conventions
 ================

-There are many boilerplates and equally as many code conventions and styleguides.
+There are many Boilerplates and equally as many code conventions and styleguides.
 We will not go as far as to command you to use tabs over spaces, camcelCase over under_score, but we might want you to redirect to our `aldryn-boilerplate <https://github.com/divio/divio-boilerplate>`_'s README.rst which offers some advice.